-Tillamook Bay a cherished location for me as a guide and charter operator.
-The bay boasts a diverse of fish species, salmon, various bottom fish, and crabs.
-The salmon fishing is particularly outstanding, and I have had many successful outings here with my clients.
-For those seeking a premier fishing destination, Tillamook Bay is a must-visit, sure to fulfill your fishing aspirations.
+Tillamook Bay is a treasured destination for me as a guide and charter operator.
+The bay is home to a diverse array of fish species, including salmon, various fish, and crabs.
+The salmon fishing here is especially remarkable, and I have enjoyed countless successful trips with my clients.
+For anyone looking for a top-tier fishing destination, Tillamook Bay is a must-visit, offering an experience sure to meet your fishing dreams.

-Tillamook in Oregon is encled by coastal mountains, with numerous rivers and streams flowing into the bay from these nearby highlands.
-The bay’s waters are notably diverse, featuring shallow mudflats, eelgrass beds, and rocky reefs.
-These varied habitats offer refuge and nourishment for a wide array of fish and marine life.
+Nestled in Oregon Tillamook is surrounded by coastal mountains, with numerous rivers and streams into the bay from these highlands.
+The bay’s waters remarkable diversity, including shallow mudflats, eelgrass beds, and rocky reefs.
+These varied ecosystems provide essential shelter and sustenance for a rich variety of fish and marine life, making Tillamook Bay a thriving and vibrant habitat.

 What rivers flow into Tillamook Bay?

-Tillamook Bay is where the Wilson, Miami, Kilchis, Trask, and Tillamook Rivers meet.
-These rivers are well-known for their salmon runs, which include Chinook, steelhead, coho, and chum salmon.
+Tillamook serves as the meeting point for the Wilson, Miami, Kilchis, Trask, and Tillamook Rivers.
+These rivers are renowned for their abundant salmon runs, featuring Chinook salmon, steelhead, coho, and chum salmon.

 Spring Chinook salmon are some of the largest Chinook salmon you’ll find anywhere, and Tillamook Bay is known for them.
 These salmon start entering the bay in May, and the season usually runs through June.
 May and June are a great time to do a salmon and bottom fish combo, as the ocean is usually very favorable in the spring.
 Salmon and rock fishing are great days out of Tillamook Bay.
 Book a fishing guide to help you find the best spots.

-As an experienced fishing charter and guide in Tillamook Bay, I begin my charter fishing trips in September, targeting fall Chinook and coho salmon.
-The bay is renowned for its king salmon fishing during the fall months, particularly in September and October.
-Additionally, it’s a prime time for crabbing.
-Hence, I provide salmon-crab combo trips during this season.
-For those seeking a memorable fishing adventure, I’m eager to guide you through Tillamook Bay’s premier fishing locations.
+As a seasoned fishing charter operator and fishing guide in Tillamook Bay, commence my fishing trips in September, focusing on fall Chinook and coho salmon.
+Tillamook Bay is celebrated its exceptional king salmon fishing during the fall months, especially in and October.
+This period also marks an opportunity for crabbing.
+Consequently, I offer salmon-crab combination trips throughout this season.
+For those in search of an unforgettable fishing experience, I’m dedicated to guiding you through the premier fishing spots of Tillamook Bay.

 If the weather is good, we will fish in the “bubble zone” outside the Tillamook Bay Bar.
 The bubble zone is a great place to catch salmon and bottom fish.
 We will be fishing from my 27-foot boat and using various techniques, including trolling, casting, and jigging.
 If you are interested in joining us on this fishing adventure, please contact us to reserve your spot.